ShellyDCMS/cypress-test-utils/documents/classes/index.CypressHelper.md

 **toggle**: (`index`: `number`) => `Chainable`<`JQuery`<`HTMLElement`\>\>

 Check radio(s).
-This element must be an <input> with type radio.
+This element must be an html input element with type radio.

 -----